-You can further eliminate in-store temptations by shopping online.
+You can further eliminate in-store temptations by grocery shopping online.
 It’s now easier than ever to get groceries delivered right to your front door or brought to your car for a curbside pick-up.
-Grocery shopping online makes it even easier to avoid the chocolatey, savory temptations in the checkout line!

 Weight loss doesn’t happen overnight.
 It’s important to develop sustainable strategies to keep you on track—and writing and committing to a healthy grocery list is a great place to start.
 So grab a pen or your phone and start writing this week’s list today!

 - Akbari, M., Lankarani, K. B., Tabrizi, R., Ghayour-Mobarhan, M., Peymani, P., Ferns, G., et al. (2019).
 The Effects of Curcumin on Weight Loss Among Patients With Metabolic Syndrome and Related Disorders: A Systematic Review and Meta-Analysis of Randomized Controlled Trials.
 Frontiers in Pharmacology, 10, 649. doi: 10.3389/fphar.2019.00649.
 Retrieved from https://pubmed.ncbi.nlm.nih.gov/31249528/